Businesses that fail to use text messaging as a key communications channel are missing out on huge savings and service opportunities

 With the Tell Me Bot, you can learn who’s texting your business and what they’re asking.
 It’s the perfect place to start on the journey toward to business messaging, because you’ll then know exactly what type of chatbot will offer the best experience.

 Ready to get started?
-We’ll set your business up with a Tell Me Bot for free for the first 30 days.
+We’ll set your business up with basic messaging for free for the first 30 days.
 And let me show you how cool this is with a free demo.

 Executive V.P., Business Development and Product Development